10 Fun Food Events Around DC This Weekend

-Officina at the Wharf getting into the winter bar game and has transformed their waterfront rooftop into a outdoor drinking destination with blankets and hot drinks to keep you cozy.
+Officina at the Wharf getting into the winter bar game has transformed their waterfront rooftop into a outdoor drinking destination with blankets and hot drinks to keep you cozy.
 Kick off the weekend at the Italian trattoria on Thursday anytime after 5 PM with drinks like “A Toddy A Day” made with bourbon, amaro, honey-ginger, lemon, and alpine whipped cream.

 For the whiskey aficionados, 2941 Restaurant is hosting a Woodford Reserve tasting party featuring, bourbon, rye, and Manhattans mixed up with both liquors.
 The event starts on Friday at 6 PM in their woodsy Falls Church eatery.
 Tickets are $25.